 You want another reason, if Trump won the US elections partly from his use of Twitter, you have to admit it’s enormously powerful.
-CBS news reports that the Clinton campaign had spent around $141.7 million on TV ads while the Trump campaign had spent $58.8 million by late October.
+CBS News reports that the Clinton campaign had spent around $141.7 million on TV ads while the Trump campaign had spent $58.8 million by late October.
 This showed that people were using social media more than they watched TV.
 Even think about it yourself, how many hours do you spend watching TV compared to browsing the internet?

 Tips on using Twitter to aid in your trading

-Just because Twitter is a wonderful resource doesn’t mean it’s perfect – there are millions of accounts, and most of them personal, which are of no use to us as traders.
-Furthermore, there has been a deluge of fake news spreading through the internet especially through social media.
+Just because Twitter is a wonderful resource doesn’t mean it’s perfect – there are millions of accounts, most of them personal, which are of no use to us as traders.
+Furthermore, there has been a deluge of fake news spreading through the internet, especially through social media.
 This has become so serious that even the pope spoke against it!
-You definitely want to avoid this or else you will find yourself on the wrong side of a trade.
+You want to avoid this or else you will find yourself on the wrong side of a trade.
 So, how do you make the best of Twitter?

 Follow trusted news sources/individuals

-- news networks – these are the standard networks like CNBC, CNN, Bloomberg, Fortune, etc. They will always have factual news because they have trustworthy reporters (just remember to check for the ‘Verified account’ badge)
+- news networks – these are the standard networks like CNBC, CNN, Bloomberg, Fortune, etc. They will always have factual news because they have trustworthy reporters (just remember to check for the ‘Verified Account’ badge)

-- individual traders – then there are those traders who will also post insights on Twitter from their own analysis of the markets.
+- with individual traders – then there are those traders who will also post insights on Twitter from their analysis of the markets.
 You will need to be careful with their insights, though, because they are personal opinions from subjective analysis, not information on the ground like the news networks’